The Uses Of Floor Plans In Business

 Visualize Movements For Safety’s Sake

 Floor plans are immensely important when developing a plan for safely containing people within a building.
 If, for instance, a company wanted to improve customer safety at the football stadium that they owned, they would need to draw up and carefully assess a floor plan as well as a large number of other documents.
 Using these documents, they could assess the proximity of fire exits to all areas of seating and transit, the accessibility of the site to people with disabilities and the dangerous crush zones that need to be eliminated.
 Sports stadium safety auditors regularly produce and analyze floor plans in an effort to constantly improve safety standards.
-Sporting organizations such as FIFA produce regularly updated guidelines for stadium safety.
+Sporting organizations such as FIFA produce regularly updated guidelines for stadium safety

 Large businesses also use floor plans to help develop contingency arrangements to be used in the event of a mass shooting or terrorist attack.
 These plans are usually drawn up with the help of floor blueprints – allowing site managers to develop plans for moving people to safe places and eventually evacuate them in the event of an incident taking place.